ur-whitelab/hoomd-tf/paper.md

 HOOMD-TF uses TensorFlow to save and load models, and is therefore compatible with pre-trained TensorFlow models.
 TensorFlow's TensorBoard utility can also be used to track and examine model training and performance.
 HOOMD-TF can be used independent of HOOMD-blue by using trajectories via the MDAnalysis framework `@MDAnalysis2011, @MDAnalysis2016`.
 This allows for previously-trained TensorFlow models to be used on trajectories that were produced by other MD engines, analysis of new CVs from a previously-run simulation, and training of models from trajectories.
+This offline execution scheme is functionally similar to TorchANI `@GaoTorchANI2020`.
+TorchANI uses PyTorch `@PyTorch` rather than TensorFlow to implement the ANI deep learning models `@SmithANI2017`, with many of the same advantages provided by HOOMD-TF.
+TorchANI is not an MD engine, so it has less support for specific features like neighbor lists or particle mesh Ewald summation.

 Overall, HOOMD-TF makes online ML in MD simulations possible with little additional effort, and eases the use of TensorFlow models on MD trajectories for both machine learning and analysis.